Bringing a Claim to the Petty Debts Court

 Bringing your claim to the Greffe

-Once you have completed your Summons and Claim Summary and have paid your Court fee, bring them to the Magistrate's Court Greffe with a copy of your claim letter (this should be no older than 3 months) and a stamped envelope addressed to your Defendant(s).
+Once you have completed your Summons and Claim Summary, bring these to the Magistrate's Court Greffe with a copy of your claim letter (which should be no older than 3 months), your Court fee payment receipt if you have paid online at Gov.je and a stamped envelope addressed to your Defendant (one envelope per Defendant).

-Your first court hearing
+Your first Court hearing

 If the Defendant does not attend, you may ask the Court for a Judgment ordering them to pay the sum claimed, together with your Court fee and fixed costs.